 • Unpaid taxes

-After totaling up your assets and liabilities, subtract the former from the latter.
+After totaling up your assets and liabilities, subtract the latter from the former.
 This number will be your net worth.
 If your liabilities are greater than your assets, you’ll have a negative net worth.
 The more assets you have than liabilities, the higher your net worth will be.

 Example of Calculating Net Worth